Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 NR:

 While NR shows some potential for supporting liver health, its effectiveness in managing fatty liver disease is not well-established.
-Current evidence suggests that NR alone may not significantly impact liver fat reduction or liver function in most individuals.
+Current evidence suggests that NR alone may not significantly impact liver fat reduction or liver function.

 NMN:

 Existing research does not support NMN as a primary treatment for fatty liver disease.
-Although NMN is still under investigation, more studies are needed to determine its efficacy.
+Further studies are required to determine its efficacy.

 Effectiveness for Glucose Regulation